Live stream

 Small stakes first is boring advice, but it fits this game.
 A normal round is quick, and bonus gaps can run longer than expected.
 A stake that feels harmless for five spins can become too large after fifty.

-For payments, UK players should check GBP support, deposit method, withdrawal method, KYC status, and expected payout time.
+UK players should check GBP support, deposit method, withdrawal method, KYC status, and expected payout time before depositing.
 E-wallets and open-banking rails are often quicker for verified accounts, while card and bank withdrawals can take longer.

 - Visa